myonaung/sm-SNIPER/README.md

 snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
 ```
 ## Reporting Issue
-Please create issue [here](https://github.com/myonaung/sm-SNIPER/issues/new) for any problem developed from using `sm-SNIPER` or to request a new features
+Please create issue [here](https://github.com/myonaung/sm-SNIPER/issues/new) for any problem developed from using `sm-SNIPER` or to request a new features.

 ## Link
 [Github page](https://myonaung.github.io/sm-SNIPER/)